Code of Professional Conduct

 AmSAT Code of Professional Conduct

 As members of a professional society, the American Society for the Alexander Technique (AmSAT), we have chosen to set down in this code these ethical guidelines to represent our common standards of professional conduct.
+This code applies to all categories of membership, both voting and non-voting.

 This list is by no means exhaustive and in due course may be added to, modified or reformulated to represent more accurately the consensus of the Society.
 As members of AmSAT, we accept that the final responsibility for choosing appropriate behavior in any circumstance remains with the individual member whether that circumstance is covered clearly by specific guidelines or not.
 Any act or behavior, which by commission or omission, disgraces or dishonors an individual member, the membership at large or the profession would be considered a breach of professional conduct.
 In these guidelines we address those areas of professional conduct of most immediate concern to teacher and pupil.
 This document does not limit the freedom of AmSAT members to pursue individual paths of inquiry and advanced study, or to develop ideas and express opinions openly or to experiment or work outside an ordinary teaching practice.
 Instead it presents a practical model of professional conduct to be used in the ordinary day-to-day teaching practice of a teacher with private pupils.